Linking to C Libraries

 If Pony code calls FFI functions, then those functions, or rather the libraries containing them, must be linked into the Pony program.

 To link an external library to Pony code another variant of the use command is used.
 The "lib" specifier is used to tell the compiler you want to link to a library.
 For example:

-As with other use commands a condition may be specified.
+use commands a condition may be specified.
 This is particularly useful when the library has slightly different names on different platforms.

 Here's a real example from the standard library:

 use "path:/usr/local/opt/libressl/lib" if osx use "lib:ssl" if not windows use "lib:crypto" if not windows use "lib:libssl-32" if windows use "lib:libcrypto-32" if windows primitive _SSLInit """ This initialises SSL when the program begins. """ fun _init() => @SSL_load_error_strings[None]() @SSL_library_init[I32]()

 On Windows, we use the libraries "libssl-32" and "libcrypto-32" and on other platforms we use "ssl" and "crypto".
 These contain the FFI functions SSL_library_init and SSL_load_error_strings (amongst others).

 By default the Pony compiler will look for the libraries to link in the standard places, however, that is defined on the build platform.
 However, it may be necessary to look in extra places.
 The